 package.json #

 For a while now I’ve been using Visual Studio Code for a few JavaScript / TypeScript projects.
-Most of these projects come with a package.json
+Most of these projects come with a package.json file, which documents various aspects of the project.
+A tiny example of such a file:

 {